urbantech/travelingnurses/README.md

 - Feedbacks: `/feedbacks`
 - Events: `/events`

-For detailed parameters and response formats, refer to the inline documentation in the codebase or any supplementary API documentation provided.
+For detailed parameters and response formats, refer to the inline documentation in the codebase or API documentation provided below.

-Certainly!
-Here's the cleaned-up version without unnecessary markdown characters:

 ---

 ### Reviews